-Conversely, he says that an allergy to one type of citrus does not necessarily mean a patient will be allergic to all or even any of the rest.
+Conversely, he says an allergy to one type of citrus does not necessarily mean a patient will be allergic to all or any of the rest.

 “Most allergists have it set in their minds that a negative test for orange rules out an allergy to every other citrus.
-And that’s actually the way I used to practice, too,” says Lee, a specialist in allergy and clinical immunology based in Toronto.
+That’s the way I used to practice, too,” says Lee, a specialist in allergy and clinical immunology based in Toronto.

-Lee detailed the experience he had diagnosing a patient who came to him reporting a reaction after eating clementines in a letter published in 2015 in the Annals of Allergy, Asthma and Immunology.
-The patient had a history of anaphylaxis triggered by clementine, the small citrus that is a hybrid of the willowleaf mandarin and the sweet orange.
+Lee detailed the experience he had diagnosing a patient who came to him reporting a reaction after eating clementines in a letter published in the Annals of Allergy, Asthma and Immunology.
+The patient had a history of anaphylaxis to clementine.
+That’s the small citrus that is a hybrid of the willowleaf mandarin and the sweet orange.
 She also reported to Lee that she has oral allergy syndrome (OAS) to ragweed- and birch-related foods.

-Lee performed skin-prick tests with fresh clementine and other citrus fruits, including a commercial sweet orange extract, and confirmed the patient’s observations.
+Lee performed skin-prick tests with fresh clementine and other citrus fruits, including a commercial sweet orange extract.
+These confirmed the patient’s observations.
 The results, he says, have wider implications for how allergists diagnose citrus allergy.